dotpointer/dptools/README.md

 ## Other commands - aliases

-Please have a look of the commands defined as aliases in the `dp_console_setup.sh` file.
+Please have a look of the commands defined as aliases in the `dptools-console-init` file.

 ## Getting Started